WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

 Note that this method is most expensive and so the other get-methods (described in the paragraphs above) are preferred.

 ### DeleteUserSettings
-Client detected that `Foo1` is no longer supported and therefore it removes it to avoid traveling this user setting over and over again between client and server.
+Client detected that `Foo1` is no longer supported and therefore the client removes it to avoid traveling this user setting over and over again between client and server.
 ```json
 {
     ...